 Prevention strategies.

-Plan for and conduct, at least biennially in odd years (i.e., every other year), a Point-In--Time count of homeless persons within the CoC geographic area that meets HUD requirements, including a housing inventory of shelters, transitional housing, and permanent housing reserved for homeless persons, in general, and chronically homeless persons and veterans, specifically, as HUD requires.
+Plan for and conduct, at least biennially in odd years (i.e., every other year), a Point-In--Time count of unsheltered homeless persons within the CoC geographic area that meets HUD requirements and a sheltered count, including a housing inventory of shelters, transitional housing, and permanent housing reserved for homeless persons, in general, and chronically homeless persons and veterans, specifically, as HUD requires.
 The MO BoS CoC currently conducts the point-in-time count annually, during the last week of January.

-Conduct an annual gaps analysis of the needs of homeless people, as compared to available housing and services within the CoC geographic area
+Conduct an annual gaps analysis of the needs of homeless people, as compared to available housing and services within the CoC geographic area.

-Provide information required to complete the Consolidated Plan(s) within the CoC geographic area
+Provide information required to complete the Consolidated Plan(s) within the CoC geographic area.

 Consult with state and local government ESG recipients within the CoC geographic area on the plan for allocating ESG funds and reporting on and evaluating the performance of ESG recipients and sub-recipients.